product-crowd-sale-protocol/pcs_python_eos/README.md

 ## Usage with account

 A client can transfer tokens and refresh subkeys with the accoun keys.
-And any contract function including DEX operation are available.
+And any contract function including DEX operation is available.

 ## Anti Privatekey Loss